Faculty & Staff

-Professor Kathy Hillman became Director of Baptist Collections, Library Advancement, and the Keston Center for Religion, Politics and Society in 2012.
+Professor Kathy Hillman became Director of the Keston Center for Religion, Politics, and Society in 2012.
 Additionally, she serves as Associate Professor and Director of Baptist Collections and Library Advancement for the University Libraries.
 A native Texan, Hillman received a BA, summa cum laude, from Baylor University and an MLS from the University of North Texas.
 In addition to her Baylor responsibilities, she has served as President of the Baptist General Convention of Texas, President of Woman’s Missionary Union of Texas, and Recording Secretary and Vice-President of Woman’s Missionary Union, Auxiliary to the Southern Baptist Convention.

 Larisa Seago serves as the curator of the Keston Library and Archives.
 A native of Samara, Russia, Seago received her bachelor’s degree from Samara State Aerospace University and earned a masters in Church-State Studies from Baylor.

 Janice Losak greets visitors and assists with processing and administrative details.
 Losak has worked at Baylor more than 25 years.
 Before joining the Keston Center staff, she was an assistant in the J.M.
 Dawson Institute of Church-State Studies.